The Port Town of Véraldo

 "… Then let me pop it open and remove the sound module."

 He pulled out a flathead-like tool, popped the orb open, and removed a part.
-Huh, so that's the sound unit.
+Huh, so that was the sound unit.

 "That should do it.
 Without the sound part, three large coppers."

 "Seriously?
 Then I'll take two more.
-Here's one silver — call the extra a labor fee."
+Here's one silver — consider the extra a labor fee."

 "Fine by me… For the lotion, let's say 10 pouches with 10% off — 11 pouches for 10 silvers.
 How about 33 pouches total?"

-Considering normal travel costs, stuffing my backpack full wouldn't yield much profit.
-But more importantly — these orbs.
+Considering the usual travel costs, stuffing my backpack full wouldn't yield much profit.
+But more importantly, there were these orbs.

 "Heh heh heh, this will sell.
 It will sell…!"